1Password/onepassword-operator/README.md

 imagePullPolicy: Always
 ```

-To further configure the 1Password Kubernetes Operator the Following Environment variables can be set in the deployment yaml:
+To further configure the 1Password Kubernetes Operator the Following Environment variables can be set in the operator yaml:

 - **WATCH_NAMESPACE:** comma separated list of what Namespaces to watch for changes.
 - **OP_CONNECT_HOST** (required): Specifies the host name within Kubernetes in which to access the 1Password Connect.
-- **POLLING_INTERVAL** (default: 600)**:** The number of seconds ****the 1Password Kubernetes Operator will wait before checking for updates from 1Password Connect.
+- **POLLING_INTERVAL** (default: 600)**:** The number of seconds the 1Password Kubernetes Operator will wait before checking for updates from 1Password Connect.
+- **MANAGE_CONNECT** (default: false): If set to true, on deployment of the operator, a default configuration of the OnePassword Connect Service will be deployed to the `default` namespace.

 Apply the deployment file: